 - In the case of an emergency, EMS is to be immediately contacted and the employee will be treated or transported by them to a nearby hospital.

 Prior to any absence due to a work-related injury being approved, the employee must have followed the above required procedures.
 It is the employee’s responsibility to provide the proper medical documentation from an approved physician supporting the absence to the Benefits Office in timely fashion.

 In the rare instance in which there is reason to believe that work-related sick leave is being abused, the University or its designee may choose to conduct an investigation.
 If the University concludes that there has been abuse, disciplinary action, up to and including termination will be taken.
 In addition, where appropriate, the matter will be referred to the State of New Jersey’s Attorney General Office for legal action.

-To apply for this benefit, an employee must contact the Benefits Office in the Division of Human Resources.
+To utilize this benefit, the employee must contact the Benefits Office in the Division of Human Resources at 973-655-7244 or e-mail firstname.lastname@example.org.
 The Benefits Office is the liaison to the Bureau of Risk Management in facilitating the payment process.
 The approval and payment process is strictly administered by the Bureau of Risk Management.

 The following are some signs and symptoms that require immediate medical attention.
 If you observe the following, please DO NOT go to Occupational Health.
 Contact (973) 655-5222 right away.

 - Slurred speech

 - Inability to walk